0sunrise/Quantis/Masternode_guide_for_Windows_Server.md

 logtimestamps=1
 maxconnections=256
 masternode=1
-masternodeprivkey=your private key(Generated in the step2)
+masternodeprivkey=your private key(Generated in the step 2)
 masternodeaddr=your VPS IP:5050
 ___
 #### 3-2.
 Firewall setup